jimhouserock/temporal-mcp/examples/README.md

 - "Please execute the DataProcessingWorkflow with the following parameters..."
 - "Clear the cache for all workflows"
 - "Run the AnalyticsWorkflow and show me the results"
-- "I'd like to see how 'The quick brown fox jumps over the lazy dog' looks in Pig Latin"

 ## How It Works

-### Pig Latin MCP

-The Pig Latin MCP server uses the [mcp-golang](https://github.com/metoro-io/mcp-golang) library to implement the Model Context Protocol.
-The server registers tools that Claude can call to perform Pig Latin conversions.

-When Claude receives a request to convert text to or from Pig Latin, it will:

-1. Recognize that it needs to use an external tool
-2. Call the appropriate tool (toPigLatin or fromPigLatin) with the text as an argument
-3. Receive the converted text from the tool
-4. Present the result to the user

-### Temporal MCP

 The Temporal MCP server also uses the [mcp-golang](https://github.com/metoro-io/mcp-golang) library but connects to a Temporal service to execute workflows.
 When Claude needs to run a workflow: